RAHUL-AMBARAGONDA/Secure-CI-CD-Project/module-2/step-8-install-sonarqube-azure-vm.md

 Here’s a detailed, step-by-step guide to set up SonarQube on a Dockerized environment, using a `docker-compose.yml` file that includes both SonarQube and PostgreSQL as a database.

 ---
+# Setting Up SonarQube on an Azure Virtual Machine for Continuous Code Quality Analysis**
 ### Step 1: Verify System Requirements

 1. **RAM**: Make sure the instance has at least **4 GB of RAM**.